Valid confidence you are discussing the right items in the right sequence

 SchellingPoint has mapped over 110 common collaborations occuring within, between, and across organizations each day.
 We have digitized them as rich Topic Templates.
 A Topic Template, for example, Designing the Acquisition of a Competitor, comprises the range of content necessary to provide the project with the correct and complete framing for such a situation.
-Subscribers to the SchellingPoint consulting software gain access to our Topic Templates Library is available to Advanced Collaboration Software and Advanced Collaboration Methods customers.
+The SchellingPoint Topic Templates Library is available to Advanced Collaboration Software and Advanced Collaboration Methods customers.

-Use the link below to arrange an online meeting and see the library of topic templates that enable you to take on any subject with valid confidence you are talking about the right things, in the right sequence.
+Use the link below to arrange an online meeting and see the library of topic templates enabling you to take on any subject with valid confidence you are talking about the right items, in the right sequence.

 Launch your unique topic Right First Time.

-A new business need can be triggered at any moment, requiring you to pull a group together to discuss and form a set of agreements, goals, and plans, then leave acting as ‘We.’
+A new business need can be triggered at any moment, requiring you to rapidly pull a group together, form a set of agreements, goals, and plans, then leave acting as ‘We.’

 But where does the agenda come from?
 What is the difference between “I think that’s what we need to talk about.” and “That is what we need to talk about.”?

 SchellingPoint’s research found that groups will cover only 50% to 75% of a topic in their initial conversations.
-This means that while groups might have a seemingly good conversation at the outset of the topic, to get the ball rolling, but the gaps will appear later as surprises, problems, course reversals, excuses, and imperferct outcomes.
+This means that while groups might have a seemingly good conversation at the outset of a new topic and ‘get the ball rolling’, the gaps will appear later as surprises, problems, course reversals, excuses, and imperfect outcomes.

-No client ever said “That’s not right.” and no group ever got into their discussions and said “We missed that at at the start!”
+No client ever said “That’s not right.” and no group ever got into their discussions and said, “We missed that at the start!”

-Use the link below to learn how to get your next collaborative subject launched with the right content.
+Use the link below to learn how to get your next collaborative topic launched with the right content.

 Digitalize your subject matter expertise and know-how.

-Management consultants addressing the same topic for multiple clients now embed their intellectual property in private templates to bring their organization’s full domain expertise to bear on each new project.
+Management consultants addressing the same topic for multiple clients now gather and embed their intellectual property in private templates.
+In this way, they bring their organization’s full domain expertise to bear on each new project.

-Organizations conducting the same collaborative activity repeatedly, such as IT projects, embed their wisdom, know-how, and knowledge in private templates to rapidly launch them with complete, accurate, framing and content.
+Businesses who conduct the same collaborative activity repeatedly now embed their wisdom, know-how, and knowledge in private templates to rapidly launch new activities with complete and accurate content.

-Use common business frames only to augment Topic Templates.
+Use common business frames to augment Topic Templates.

-You may be familiar with common templates used for specific topics, for example:
+You may be familiar with common templates used for specific organizational topics, for example:

-SchellingPoint provides these templates for those who require them, but you should only use such proprietary templates alongside a Pre-Defined, Custom, or Private topic-specific template.
+SchellingPoint provides these templates for those who require them, but you should always use such proprietary templates alongside a Pre-Defined, Custom, or Private topic-specific template.

 Simple but Over Used

 SWOT was a wonderful invention, just what you might expect out of Stanford.
 But it is now being grossly overused.
-Simply put, SWOT is a valuable, but significantly incomplete frame for most organizational situations.
+Simply put, SWOT is a valuable but significantly incomplete frame for the majority of organizational situations.
 Yes, it is easy to remember and quick to use, but you pay for that ease and initial speed later.

-Any discusson that will to lead to actions which change the state of an existing system requires a conversation frame that covers that system which may be impacted.
+Any discussion that will lead to actions which change the state of an existing system requires a conversation frame that covers that system that may be impacted.
 SWOT does not provide that.